QED effects in quadratic Zeeman splitting in highly charged hydrogen-like ions

 As is well known, the QED corrections to the $g$ factor can be approximately treated by a set of effective operators, which can be derived by considering the interaction of the anomalous magnetic moment of electron with the magnetic and electric fields.
-Hegstrom described the corresponding formalism for the two-component Breit-Pauli Hamiltonian \cite{Hegstrom:73:pra}.
-Relativistic four-component operators were proposed in Ref.~\cite{glazov:04:pra}.
+The corresponding operators can be found in Refs. \cite{Hegstrom:73:pra, glazov:04:pra}.
 In the case of hydrogen-like ions with spinless nuclei, only two operators contribute.
 The first operator, $H_1^{\rm rad}$, is linear in the external magnetic field, while the second operator, $H_2^{\rm rad}$, does not depend on ${\bm B}$, see Eqs.~(31) and (32) in Ref.~\cite{glazov:04:pra}, respectively.
 From the derivation, it follows that both operators are proportional to $g_{\rm free}-2$, where $g_{\rm free}$ is the free-electron $g$ factor.
 The complete description of the QED corrections to the bound-electron $g$ factor (to the leading orders in $\alpha Z$) can be obtained with both the first-order contribution in $H_1^{\rm rad}$ and the second-order cross contribution in $H_2^{\rm rad}$ and $V_{\rm magn}$~\cite{glazov:04:pra,glazov:19:prl}.

 The natural question is whether these operators can be applied to the quadratic Zeeman effect calculations.
 For instance, in the recent work \cite{Gilles:2024:PRA} this effect was studied for various states in Ca$^{14+}$, Ni$^{12+}$, and Xe$^{q+}$ ions, and only the $H_1^{\rm rad}$ operator was taken into account, while the $H_2^{\rm rad}$ operator was omitted.
 We have undertaken the calculations for the $1s$, $2s$ and $2p_{1/2}$ states of hydrogen-like ions based on both these operators.
 Namely, the operators $H_1^{\rm rad}$ and $H_2^{\rm rad}$ have been considered together with $V_{\rm magn}$ within the perturbation theory to obtain the contributions of the second order in the magnetic field and of the first order in $g_{\rm free}-2$.